aDotInTheVoid/adotinthevoid.github.io/posts/rustdoc-json-2023.md

 [Link](https://rust-lang.zulipchat.com/#narrow/stream/266220-t-rustdoc/topic/Rustdoc.20JSON.3A.20Experimental.20rustc.20features).
 The core question here is "How much support should rustdoc JSON give to nightly language features", and "How should they be versioned".
-The conclusion is that for now, we should version them like regular language features (to keep )
+The conclusion is that for now, we should version them like regular language features (to keep `format_version` as an unambiguous description of which schema was used to serialize).

 The main idea that came out of this was the idea of the "metaformat".
 Rustdoc JSON has had a number of different formats over the years, but the way they were